psaywan/lesson_complete_mindtickle_assingment/README.md

-# For the Airflod dag we need to ensure to set up the environment varialbes properly.
-Please refer the lessons_completion_dag.py
+# For the Airflod dag we need to ensure to set up below:

+Configuration Management:

+Ensure you have configured Airflow connections for PostgreSQL, MySQL, and AWS.
+You may use Airflow Variables for storing other configurations and credentials securely.
+Testing and Validation:

+Thoroughly test the DAG in your Airflow environment to ensure it runs as expected.
+Monitor logs for each task to debug any issues.
+Error Handling:

+The try-except blocks in the functions will help capture and log errors.
+You can expand error handling to retry or alert on failure as needed.
+Scalability:

+Using Airflow's scheduling and task management capabilities ensures that the solution can scale with your requirements..

+Please refer the lessons_completion_dag.py for the sample code.